We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Looking at customer reviews can be a good way to get a sense of a business or service.

 Talkspace has a B rating at the BBB, but the reviews are pretty dismal.
-The platform has 66 customer reviews with a 1-star rating.
-Most of the complaints mention customer services issues and problems with the website.
+There are 97 reviews from Talkspace users, with a 1.06-star rating.
+Most of the complaints mention customer service issues and problems with the website.

-At Trustpilot, Talkspace has 71 reviews with a bad ranking and an average 1.3-star rating.
-People are unhappy with what they considered automated responses, partial refunds, website issues, and poor customer service.
+At Trustpilot, Talkspace has 247 reviews with an average 3.1-star rating.
+According to Talkspace reviews, customers are unhappy with what they consider automated responses, partial refunds, website issues, and poor customer service.
+Some reviewers said they had experiences with providers who cancel at the last minute (or don’t show up at all).

 In a 2018 clinical trial, researchers randomly placed people with depression symptoms into either online or face-to-face therapy.
 The treatments and time frames were identical, and so were the outcomes.